DAN-AND-DNA/sync_server/README.md

 this project is just show you how to use async hiredis in your network libs

 build:
-1. no deps(hiredis is ./lib and ./redis)
+1. no deps(hiredis is in ./lib and ./redis)
 2. vim CMakeLists.txt to change SYNC_SERVER_NET_PATH & change password in sync_server/eventloop/RedisChannel.cpp
 3. cd build; cmake ..; make